Plexusphere/Plexusphere/README.md

 - 👋 Sup, this is the profile of @Plexusphere

-- 👀 My interests are passionate programming, especially in C/C++ and studying the human behaviour
+- 👀 My interests are passionate programming, especially in C/C++, playing chess and studying the human behaviour

 - 📫 How to reach me?
     * Simple Answer: You dont.